theMoor9/blockchain-potential-carnival/cheat_sheets/EN/blockchain-fintech-cheatsheet.md

 		- Regulation S - Offer to non-US persons.

 #### The Forced Medal
-At the end there's only to realities to deal with the law:
+At the end there are only two realities to deal with the law:

 - The LOW Cost of engaging a lawyer to determine if it is a case of a security.
 - The HIGH cost of not engaging a lawyer to determine if it is a case of a security.

 ### CFTC ( Commodity Futures Trading Commission )
-Is the commission who aims to protect market participants consumers and public from fraud manipulation and abuse practices.
+Is the commission that aims to protect market participants, consumers, and the public from fraud, manipulation, and abusive practices.

 - #### Applications
 	A commodity is a raw material or an agricultural product (Except onions...), service, right and interest that can be bought and sold, whose value is based on a standard market and which is interchangeable with other goods of the same type.